ishah2001/portfolio-tracker/README.md

 ## Configuration

-Obtain a premium AlphaVantage API Key [here](https://www.alphavantage.co/).
+1. Sign up for a [SendGrid Account](https://sendgrid.com/), verify single sender, then obtain a Sendgrid API Key.

-Sign up for a [SendGrid Account](https://sendgrid.com/), verify single sender, then obtain a Sendgrid API Key.
+2. Then create a dynamic template in SendGrid, add a version, and obtain the